The Face on the Milk Carton (film): Plot

 Unable to escape the thought that her parents could have kidnapped her, Janie and her friend Reeve track down the Sands family and realize she has exactly the same red hair as every member of their family.

 Janie tells Hannah's parents what she's learned, showing them the milk carton.
 They believe that Hannah may have kidnapped Janie and posed her as her own child.
 Janie is quickly reunited with her biological parents, Jonathan and Sada Sands, and her older brother Stephen and younger sister Jodie.
-Neither Jodie nor Stephen are exactly thrilled.
+Neither Jodie nor Stephen is exactly thrilled.

 When Janie decides to run away back to the Jessmons, Stephen tracks her down at a bus station and tells her when they were little, they had been at a shoe store with their mother and Stephen was supposed to watch her, but didn't, which is why Hannah took her.
 Janie says she forgives him.

 Janie still decides to return to her adoptive parents.
 Her father Jonathan, though sad, accepts this while Jodie and Stephen don't.
 However, Janie tells Jodie they are still and always will be sisters.
 As Sada and Janie are driving back to the Jessmons, she tells her about the day at the shoe store, and Janie says she's sorry she was bad.
 As Janie leaves with Frank Jessmon into their house, Sada Sands comes face to face with Miranda Jessmon, who extends her hand to her warmly.